PIVX-Project/CDG/Pivmetheus.md

 Unnoted by politicians and attorneys whith whom I have spoken, there is a second reason for a vote requirement substantially over 50%.
 If we go back to the intelligence equations in various AI models, we will discover that time, or number of iterations of the system, is a crucial element of intelligence algorithmic.
 We expect it to take more time to get a proposal substantially above 50% vote, and hence, we expect the quality of the resultant proposal to be higher.
 This conflicts in some cases with the need for an emergency decision, where time simply is not available.
 So, what we are seeing here is that once the predator prey problem is pre-solved by layering, we can actually use the voting threshold for a different purpose.
 We can maximize system intelligence according to time requirement.
 We can impose a high vote requirement if there is plenty of time, and a lower vote requirement if there is an emergency.
 Recalling that PIVX is using +/0/- voting so that >50% is net positive, I believe that reasonable sets of numbers for this are:

 * Net Positive, Net Positive, Net Positive (all 3 layers) in case of emergency (such as severe bandwidth problems)
-* Net Positive, Net Positive, Net Positive (all 3 layers) and 5% positive total with each layer representing 1/3 of total vote in non-emergency situations.
+* Net Positive, Net Positive, Net Positive (all 3 layers) and requirement to beat the null option, which is given 5% up front advantage for the macro-vote in non-emergency situations.
 * It's probably reasonable to have a vote forcing option where every 5% extra total vote outweighs a 1% layer blocking such that for example 15% total net positive in a non-emergency situation overcomes one of the layers blocking at -2%.

-Because of the intention to do away with single-option voting in order to accept a stronger information variety in to the voting option pool, this set of weights does not complete the system.
-Multiple voting options may pass according to those criteria.
-In that case, we simply choose the option that has the highest total positive percentage.
+* If must-chose votes are required, the layer vote would  fall out of scope, the null option would be eliminated, and the macro-vote would simply choose the highest ranked option according to iterative ranked voting with null option.

 Furthermore, there is the possibility that a large percentage of the public does not deliver information.
 The earlier threshold of required vote power exercised for a vote to pass was 10%.
 A suggestion of 5% has been made in the interim.
 I believe that starting with 5% is a correct model, to assure mobility, and allowing this value to be altered as history writes something to look at.
 It will be appropriate to include into voting code a separable matrix structure of tuning parameters which may be both retained and updated over time so as to validate old decisions as well as make new ones.